oddballteam/challenges/OddJava/README.md

 ## Challenge

-Using your programming language of choice, write a program that reads in the data from the CSV files and can determine the following:
+Build a Java application using the Spring Boot framework to fetch mocked data resources from a REST endpoint. \
+After fetching the data, determine the following:

-- All users who had two or more bad days in the week of 2017-05-07.
+- Find which users that had two or more bad days in the week of 2017-05-07 and return
+  - Username
+  - Number of bad days each patient had for the week
-- Find the users with the 5 longest streaks of consecutive bad days.
+- Find the users with the 5 longest streaks of consecutive bad days and return for each bad day streak
-    - For each of these streaks, return the username, the number of bad days, and the starting date of that streak.

-## Output
+    - Username
+    - Number of bad days
+    - Starting date of that streak

+**Output Format**
+- Print all data to console
-Print the patient's username and the number of bad days each patient had for the week, sorted in decreasing order of bad days.
+- Sort all output in decreasing order of bad days

 ## Resource files

-Use the files found in ./src/main/resources as data for this OddChallenge
+Use the files found in ./src/main/resources/data for this OddChallenge

-[users.csv](https://oddball.io/users.csv), a CSV file containing fake users.
+[users.csv](./src/main/resources/data/users.csv), a CSV file containing fake users.
-[moods.csv](https://oddball.io/moods.csv), a CSV file containing their moods.
+[moods.csv](./src/main/resources/data/moods.csv), a CSV file containing their moods.
-[stress.csv](https://oddball.io/stress.csv), a CSV file containing their stress levels.
+[stress.csv](./src/main/resources/data/stress.csv), a CSV file containing their stress levels.